ryanrhymes/owl_guide/book/chapter/cgraph_intro.rst

 Why Does It Matter?
 -------------------------------------------------

 Now that you know what is a computation graph, you may ask why it matters?
 Well, the computation graph makes many things a lot easier.
+Here is an incomplete list of potential benefits.

+- Simulate lazy evaluation in a language with eager evaluation;
+- Incremental computation (a.k.a Self-Adjusted Computation);
+- Reduce computation complexity by optimising the structure of a graph;
+- Reduce memory management overhead by pre-allocating the space;
+- Reduce memory footprint by reusing allocated memory space;
+- Natural support for parallel and distributed computing;
+- Natural support for symbolic math;

+Some of the benefits are very obvious.
+Memory usage can certainly be optimised if the graph structure is fixed and the input shape is known.
+One optimisation is reusing previously allocated memory, which is especially useful for those applications involving large ndarray calculations.
+In fact, this optimisation can also be performed by a compiler by tracking the reference number of allocated memory, a technique referred to as linear types.

+Some may appear less obvious at the first glance.
+For example, we can decompose a computation graph into multiple independent subgraphs and each can be evaluated in parallel on different cores or even computers.
+Maintaining the graph structure also improves fault-tolerance, by providing natural support for rollback mechanisms.

 How Is It Implemented?